 Madeleine Bordallo DEMDemocrat

-Madeleine Mary Zeien Bordallo (born May 31, 1933) is a Guamanian politician, who served as the Delegate from the United States territory of Guam to the United States House of Representatives.
+Madeleine Mary Zeien Bordallo (born May 31, 1933) is an American-Guamanian politician who served as the delegate to the U.S. House of Representatives for Guam's at-large congressional district from January 3, 2003, to January 3, 2019.
 She is the first woman ever to serve as Guam's Delegate, the first female Lieutenant Governor of Guam (from 1995 to 2003), the first female candidate for Governor of Guam (in 1990), and the first female Democrat elected to the Legislature of Guam.
 Her 1990 campaign also made her the first non-Chamorro gubernatorial candidate in Guam.
 As the wife of Ricardo Bordallo, she was also the First Lady of Guam from 1975 to 1979 and from 1983 to 1987.

 We don't have much info on Madeleine Bordallo